nicksundermeyer/ComputerGraphics2017/README.rst

+This repo contains projects done for the EDAF80 Computer Graphics course at Lund University in Sweden, learning to use OpenGL.
+The work that I have done can be found in src/EDAF80, with each assignment as a separate cpp file.
+The assignments are as follows (press numbers 1-6 to cycle between visual modes, z to switch to and from wireframe):
+* Assignment 1: first steps learning to render and texture objects in 3D space, as well as create object hierarchies
+* Assignment 2: learning to move object using both linear and Catmull-Rom interpolation
+* Assignment 3: cube mapping to create a sky box, as well as learning to apply phong shading and reflection mapping to objects
+* Assignment 4: dynamic water shader written in GLSL using vertex transformations, reflection, refraction, and bump mapping
+* Assignment 5: basic game to work with dynamic interaction as well as spawning objects and collision detection

+Information about how to build the project can be found below.

 CG_Labs contains the source code for the various Computer Graphics courses taught at `Lund University`_ (EDAF80_ and EDAN35_).
 All assignments of EDAF80 are available, as well as the second assignment of EDAN35.